ShubhamModi77/gelbeseiten-scraper/Design.md

 - **Metrics and CSV/JSON export:**
   - Can be verified through the exported files to ensure correct data transformation and storage.

+## 7. Future Improvements

+- Parallel or asynchronous scraping to reduce runtime
+- Export results to databases (SQLite/PostgreSQL) and Excel format
+- Retry logic, proxy rotation, and user-agent randomization for resilience
+- Dockerfile for reproducible environments
+- web interface (Flask/FastAPI) for easier use